Dre Campbell Farm

 These bugs are insects that primarily feed on the seeds and cones of coniferous trees [1].

-They are native to the western United States but have spread eastward ever since.
-These bugs are known for their distinct odor when disturbed, often likened to the scent of pine.
+They are known for their distinctive odor when disturbed, often likened to pine.

 How to Get Rid of Western Conifer Seed Bugs Naturally